BIDS/repro-case-studies/case-studies/slaybaugh.md

 The small tests are also version controlled - and that can be in the same repository or a separate one.

 Once the unit tests are deemed sufficient and, combined with the small tests, everything indicates that code is correct, I finalize documentation.
-I use doxygen to comment the code, which is useful for creating an API that can be built with the code.
+I use Doxygen to comment the code, which is useful for creating an API that can be built with the code.
-However, some extra work is often required to get the theory down and provide cleare directions for using the new algorithm.
+However, some extra work is often required to get the theory down and provide clearer directions for using the new algorithm.
 All of that is written in LaTeX for incorporation into the user manual.
 Again, all of these things are version controlled.
 At this point the code will be reviewed and merged into the main code base.